Samira Ahmed: Journalism career

 Ahmed talks with Francesca Stavrakopoulou, Giles Fraser and Adam Rutherford at Conway Hall.

 Ahmed became a BBC news trainee in 1990.
-After two years on attachments, she began to work as a network radio reporter in 1992 on such programmes as Today.
-Fearful her short BBC contract would not be renewed after a mishap in a difficult situation, Ahmed applied to, and was taken on by, BBC World for work as a presenter, which led to her becoming a reporter for Newsnight.
-She was the BBC's Los Angeles correspondent during 1996–97 and filed reports on the O. J. Simpson civil trial.
+After two years on attachments, she began to work as a network radio reporter in 1992 on programmes such as Today.
+Fearful that her short BBC contract would not be renewed after a mishap in a difficult situation, Ahmed applied to, and was taken on by, BBC World for work as a presenter, which led to her becoming a reporter for Newsnight.
+She was the BBC's Los Angeles correspondent during 1996–1997 and filed reports on the O. J. Simpson civil trial.

-Ahmed briefly worked for Deutsche Welle in Berlin as an anchor and political correspondent, but then returned for a brief spell with BBC World and as a night shift presenter for BBC News 24 before taking maternity leave.
+Ahmed briefly worked for Deutsche Welle in Berlin as an anchor and political correspondent, but then returned for a brief spell with BBC World and as a night-shift presenter for BBC News 24 before taking maternity leave.

 Ahmed joined Channel 4 News in April 2000, and became a presenter in July 2002.
 In June 2011, she left Channel 4, and went freelance.

 In 2009, Ahmed won the "Broadcaster of the Year" category at the annual Stonewall Awards for her special report on "corrective rape" of lesbian women in South Africa.
 The report was made after ActionAid contacted her about their campaign against homophobic crime.
 She won the BBC's Celebrity Mastermind, with a specialist round on Laura Ingalls Wilder, the author of the Little House on the Prairie books, in December 2010.
 Again, in 2019, Ahmed won the Celebrity Mastermind Champion of Champions; she wore a Space 1999 costume.

 From 2011 to 2013, she was a regular newspaper reviewer on Lorraine.
 From June 2012 to November 2013, she presented the third and fourth series of Sunday Morning Live on BBC One.
 In October 2012, Ahmed succeeded Ray Snoddy as presenter of Newswatch on the BBC News Channel.